|

 29.5 days, you usually only have one full moon each month.
 But

-each month it's a little earlier than the previous month.
-About
+each month it's a little earlier than the previous month and

-month, and the second one is called the "blue moon".
+about every 2.5 years, and the second full moon is called the

-There is no physical difference in appearance, the second full
+"blue moon".
+There is no physical difference in appearance,

-moon looks like a regular full moon: circular and white with
+the second full moon looks like a regular full moon.

 According to folklorists, the term "Blue Moon" is at